-Ms. Barth's experience in varied financial matters, including as chief financial officer for several entities, her experience with mergers and acquisitions, her experience in operating a private capital company and her service on numerous public and private company boards are key attributes, among others, that make her well qualified to serve on the Board of the General Partner.
+Ms. Barth's experience in varied financial matters, including as chief financial officer for several entities, her experience with mergers and acquisitions, her experience in operating a private capital company and her service on numerous public and private company boards are key attributes, among others, that make her well qualified to serve on the Board.

 D. Mark DeWalch.
 Mr. DeWalch has served as director of the General Partner since March 2015.
 Mr. DeWalch served as director of BSNR from 2009 to 2015.
-Mr. DeWalch has served as Executive Vice President and Chief Financial Officer of DeWalch Technologies, Inc. since 1993 and has been a co-owner of DeWalch Technologies, Inc. since 1995.
-Mr. DeWalch has served on the board of directors of DeWalch Technologies, Inc. since 1985.
-Mr. DeWalch has served on the board of directors of DeWalch Technologies, Inc. since 1985.
-Mr. DeWalch has served on the board of DeWalch Holdings LLC.
-Mr. DeWalch is Executive Vice President and co-owner of DeWalch FM LLC.
+Mr. DeWalch also serves as President of DeWalch Holdings LLC, co-owner of DeWalch Holdings LLC, and as President and Manager of DeWalch Investments, LLC, DeWalch Diversified GP LLC, and other DeWalch-related entities.
+Mr. DeWalch served as Executive Vice President and Chief Financial Officer of DeWalch Technologies, Inc. from 1993 to 2022 and was a co-owner of DeWalch Technologies, Inc. from 1995 to 2022.
+Mr. DeWalch served on the board of directors of DeWalch Technologies, Inc. from 1985 to 2022.
 Mr. DeWalch began his career in commercial banking in New York with the Irving Trust Company where he served as a lending officer.
-Mr. DeWalch currently serves on the board of Texas Children's Hospital.
+Mr. DeWalch currently serves on the board of Texas Children's Hospital and on the board of visitors of South Texas College of Law.
 He received M.B.A. and B.B.A. degrees from the University of Texas at Austin.

-Mr. DeWalch provides valuable financial expertise to the Board of the General Partner due to his background in commercial banking, as well as a unique operational perspective due to his experience with DeWalch Technologies, Inc.
+Mr. DeWalch provides valuable financial expertise to the Board due to his background in commercial banking, as well as a unique operational perspective due to his experience with DeWalch Technologies, Inc.